andyblight/raspi-robot-esp32/README.md

     * Implemented.
 Needs testing from agent.
 Works.
   * Motors
     * Implemented.
 Needs testing from agent.
 Works.

-Total hours: 56

-## To do
+  2hrs

-* Connect the ESP32 to the base station docker and send messages both ways.
+* Connect the ESP32 to agent docker and send messages both ways.
+DONE.
-  * Get base station software working.
   * Two identical dockers, base stations and rover client.
 Can I use one?
     YES.
 Only one workspace needed.
     Remove base station docker.
+DONE.
+    Move client docker and rename.
+DONE.

+Total hours: 56

+## To do

 * Implement each message/service and test.
   * Encoders
     * Add software for the encoders.